BarryThePirate/FishtankLiveExtended/README.md

  - Logs chat message from staff members that have the staff message styling and the staff picture as their profile picture
  - Logs each ping you recieve
  - Logs TTS sent by other users and has a dropdown to filter to a specific room
+ - Logs SFX sent by other users and has a dropdown to filter to a specific room

 ## Clickable Zones
 Untested and experimental.